ads-veltium/v-f-b-e-7/SDK/esp-idf/components/esptool_py/esptool/README.md

 esptool.py --port /dev/ttyUSB0 write_flash --flash_mode qio --flash_size 32m 0x0 bootloader.bin 0x1000 my_app.bin
 ```

-Since esptool v2.0, these options are not often needed as the default is to keep the flash mode and size from the `.bin` image file.
+Since esptool v2.0, these options are not often needed as the default is to keep the flash mode and size from the `.bin` image file, and to detect the flash size.
 See the [Flash Modes](#flash-modes) section for more details.

 #### Compression